-Selecting sounds for these areas is similar to the methods described for the Upper Manual, with the exception that the Lower Manual has three sound levels, and the pedals has just two sound levels.
+Selecting sounds for these areas is similar to the methods described for the Upper Manual, with the exception that the Lower Manual has two sound levels, and the pedals has just one sound level.

 You will find the Selector Push Buttons in the Lower and Pedal groups in the left control panel.
-The volumes for the Lower Manual, and the Pedal are adjusted with the Lower 1, Lower 2 and Lower 3 grey volume drawbars in the Lower Volumes group and with the 2 grey Pedal volume drawbars in the Volumes group.
+The volumes for the Lower Manual, and the Pedal are adjusted with the Lower 1 and Lower 2 grey volume drawbars in the Lower Volumes group and with the Bass Drawbar in the Accompaniment Volumes group.